AuReMe/esmecata/README.md

 * (4) the corresponding proportions will be used to select randomly a number of proteomes corresponding to the proportion.

 For example: for the taxon Clostridiales, 645 proteomes are found.
 Using the organism taxon ID associated to the 645 proteomes we found that there is 17 direct sub-taxons.
 Then for each sub-taxon we compute the percentage of proportion of proteomes given by the sub-taxon to the taxon Clostridiales.
 There is 198 proteomes associated to the sub-taxon Clostridiaceae, the percentage will be computed as follow: 198 / 645 = 30% (if a percentage is superior to 1 it will be round down and if the percentage is lower than 1 it will be round up to keep all the low proportion sub-taxons).
 We will use this 30% to select randomly 30 proteomes amongst the 198 proteomes of Clostridiaceae.
 This is done for all the other sub-taxons, so we get a number of proteomes around 100 (here it will be 102).
 Due to the different rounds (up or down) the total number of proteomes will not be equal to exactly 100 but it will be around it.
+The number of proteomes leading to this behavior is set to 99 by default but the user can modify it with the `-l/--limit-proteomes` option.

 Then the proteomes found will be downloaded.
 For protein with isoforms, the [canonical sequence](https://www.uniprot.org/help/canonical_and_isoforms) is retrieved except when the isoforms are separated in different Uniprot entries.